 ResultsThe program has contributed to a reduction in overall hospital and ICU mortality, improved management of ICU bed capacity, and generated below-average ICU length of stay (LOS) for terminally ill patients.

-Moderate: The evidence consists of pre- and post-implementation comparisons of hospital-wide and ICU mortality rates, trends in ICU bed capacity and ED patient volume, and post-implementation comparisons of ICU LOS for terminally ill patients to that of similarly-sized hospitals.
+Moderate: The evidence consists of pre- and post-implementation comparisons of hospital-wide and intensive care unit mortality rates, trends in intensive care unit bed capacity and emergency department patient volume, and post-implementation comparisons of intensive care unit length of stay for terminally ill patients to that of similarly-sized hospitals.

 - Better management of ICU bed capacity: Since program implementation, the medical center has not added any ICU beds, maintaining a relatively low ICU bed capacity for an institution of its size, even as its EDs experienced a 45-percent increase in patient volume (to 310,000 visits annually) between 2000 and 2011, representing the largest emergency medicine volume in New York State.
 During this time, ED diversion was essentially eliminated, partially by allowing all ICUs to share their capacity and prohibiting cancellations of major OR cases despite drastic increases in heart and liver transplants, neurosurgery cases, and the use of ventricular-assist devices.